-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Reproductive Health – Barrier Methods of Birth Control”.
+This set of Class 12 Biology Chapter 4 Multiple Choice Questions & Answers (MCQs) focuses on “Reproductive Health – Barrier Methods of Birth Control”.

 1. What methods are used to prevent the meeting of a sperm and an egg by the use of a barrier?